Maxim-Mazurok/google-api-typings-generator/gapi.client.classroom-v1/readme.md

 Updates a course.
 This method returns the following error codes: * `PERMISSION_DENIED` if the requesting user is not permitted to modify the requested course or for access errors. * `NOT_FOUND` if no course exists with the requested ID. * `FAILED_PRECONDITION` for the following request errors: * CourseNotModifiable
 */
 await gapi.client.classroom.courses.update({id: 'id'});

 /*
+Updates grading period settings of a course.
+Individual grading periods can be added, removed, or modified using this method.
+The requesting user and course owner must be eligible to modify Grading Periods.
+For details, see [licensing requirements](https://developers.google.com/classroom/grading-periods/manage-grading-periods#licensing_requirements).
+This method returns the following error codes: * `PERMISSION_DENIED` if the requesting user is not permitted to modify the grading period settings in a course or for access errors: * UserIneligibleToUpdateGradingPeriodSettings * `INVALID_ARGUMENT` if the request is malformed. * `NOT_FOUND` if the requested course does not exist.
+*/
+await gapi.client.classroom.courses.updateGradingPeriodSettings({
+  courseId: 'courseId',
+});

+/*
 Accepts an invitation, removing it and adding the invited user to the teachers or students (as appropriate) of the specified course.
 Only the invited user may accept an invitation.
 This method returns the following error codes: * `PERMISSION_DENIED` if the requesting user is not permitted to accept the requested invitation or for access errors. * `FAILED_PRECONDITION` for the following request errors: * CourseMemberLimitReached * CourseNotModifiable * CourseTeacherLimitReached * UserGroupsMembershipLimitReached * `NOT_FOUND` if no invitation exists with the requested ID.